- Individual (One on One) Private Yoga

 Benefits of Prenatal Yoga

-Prenatal yoga is more popular than ever.
-At Serenity, you can experience a one on one session with the instructor.
-After your initial consultation, the class will be designed to fit you perfectly while having the comfort and privacy of a personal session.
+Prenatal yoga is more popular than ever!
+At Serenity, you experience a one on one session with the instructor.
+After your initial consultation, the class is designed to fit your needs in the privacy and comfort of a personal session.

-When paired with a cardiovascular exercise such as walking, yoga can be an ideal way to stay in shape during your pregnancy.
-This age-old practice keeps you limber, tones your muscles, and improves your balance and circulation, with little, if any, impact on your joints.
+When paired with a cardiovascular exercise such as walking, yoga is an ideal way to maintain exercise during your pregnancy.
+This age-old practice keeps you limber, tones muscles, and improves balance and circulation with little, if any, impact on your joints.

-Yoga is also beneficial because it helps you learn to breathe deeply and relax, which will come in handy as you face the physical demands of labor, birth, and motherhood.
+Yoga is also beneficial by helping you learn how to breathe deeply and relax, a valuable asset as you face the physical demands of labor, birth, and motherhood.
 In fact, one of the first things you learn in a yoga class is how to breathe fully.
 The breathing technique known as ujjayi requires you to take in air slowly through your nose, filling your lungs, and exhale completely until your stomach compresses.

-Learning how to do ujjayi breathing primes you for labor and childbirth by training you to stay calm when you need it most.
+Understanding ujjayi breathing primes you for labor and childbirth, keeping you calm when you need it most.
 When you’re in pain or afraid, your body produces adrenalin and may produce less oxytocin, a hormone that makes labor progress.
-A regular yoga practice will help you fight the urge to tighten up when you feel pain, and show you how to relax instead.
+Regular yoga helps you fight urges to tighten upon pain and relax instead.

-Along these same lines, according to a report in the April 2009 issue of the Harvard Mental Health Letter, rigorous studies have found scientific proof that yoga helps the body deal with stress by slowing heart and breathing rates and lowering blood pressure — which can benefit new moms after the baby’s born, too.
+Along these same lines, according to a report in the April 2009 issue of the Harvard Mental Health Letter, rigorous studies have found scientific proof that yoga helps the body deal with stress by slowing heart and breathing rates and lowering blood pressure — which benefits new moms after the baby’s born.

-Flexibility: Stretching your tight body in new ways will help it to become more flexible, bringing greater range of motion to muscles and joints.
-Over time, you can expect to gain flexibility in your hamstrings, back, shoulders, and hips.
+Flexibility: Stretching your tight body in new ways improves flexibility, bringing greater range of motion to muscles and joints.
+Over time, you will experience greater flexibility in your hamstrings, back, shoulders, and hips.

-Muscle tone: As a by-product of getting stronger, you can expect to see increased muscle tone.
-Yoga helps shape long, lean muscles.
+Muscle tone: Muscles tone as a by-product of getting stronger.
+Yoga shapes long, lean muscles.

-Pain Prevention: Increased flexibility and strength can help prevent the causes of some types of back pain.
-Many people who suffer from back pain spend a lot of time sitting at a computer or driving a car.
-That can cause tightness and spinal compression, which you can begin to address with yoga.
+Pain Prevention: Increased flexibility and strength helps prevent some types of back pain.
+Many people suffering from back pain spend a lot of time sitting at a computer or driving a car.
+This causes tightness and spinal compression, which yoga addresses.
 Yoga also improves your alignment, both in and out of class, which helps prevent many other types of pain.

-Better Breathing: Most of us breathe very shallowly into the lungs and don’t give much thought to how we breathe.
-Yoga breathing exercises, called Pranayama, focus the attention on the breath and teach us how to better use our lungs, which benefits the entire body.
-Certain types of breath can also help clear the nasal passages and even calm the central nervous system, which has both physical and mental benefits.
+Better Breathing: Most people breathe shallowly into their lungs without thinking about how they’re breathing.
+Yoga breathing exercises, called Pranayama, focus the attention on the breath teaching us how to better use our lungs, benefiting the entire body.
+Certain types of breathing also clears nasal passages and even calms the central nervous system, which has both physical and mental benefits.

 Mental Calmness: Yoga asana practice is intensely physical.
-Concentrating so intently on what your body is doing has the effect of bringing a calmness to the mind.
-Yoga also introduces you to meditation techniques, such as watching how you breathe and disengagement from your thoughts, which help calm the mind.
+Total concentration on your body brings a calmness to the mind.
+Yoga also introduces you to meditation techniques, such as watching how you breathe and disengagement from your thoughts, which helps calm the mind.

 Stress Reduction: Physical activity is good for relieving stress, and this is particularly true of yoga.
-Because of the concentration required, your daily troubles, both large and small, seem to melt away during the time you are doing yoga.
-This provides a much-needed break from your stressors, as well as helping put things into perspective.
-The emphasis yoga places on being in the moment can also help relieve stress, as you learn not to dwell on past events or anticipate the future.
+Because of the concentration required, your daily troubles melt away providing a much-needed break from your stressors.
+Yoga’s emphasis on being in the moment helps relieve stress as you learn not to dwell on past events, put things in perspective, and to anticipate the future.
 You will leave a yoga class feeling less stressed than when you started.

-Body Awareness: Doing yoga will give you an increased awareness of your own body.
-You are often called upon to make small, subtle movements to improve your alignment.
-Over time, this will increase your level of comfort in your own body.
-This can lead to improved posture and greater self-confidence.
+Body Awareness: Performing yoga increases your awareness of your own body.
+You often make small, subtle movements improving your alignment.
+Over time, this increases your level of comfort within your own body leading to improved posture and greater self-confidence.